vsao/verification/Rule_deck/README.md

 ```
 2.3 Comparison betwwen Mcaro statements: with bends and without bends

 MACRO statements without bends does not include effect of bends on width and lenght of a Resistor hence l calculation using without bends statements gives some erorr.
 For the better picture, erorr comparison between with bends and without bends statements for a short strip length and a long strip length poly-resistor is carried out.
-2.3.1 Short Strip length Serpentine 90 Poly-Resistor
+2.3.1 Short Strip length (Serpentine 90 Poly-Resistor with 2 strips)

   Parameters | Without Bends(u) | With Bends(u) | Error(%) |
 |------------|------------------|---------------|----------|
 |     l      | 24.52            | 22.52         | 8.88     |
 |     w      | 2                | 2             | 0        |

-2.3.1 Long Strip length Serpentine 90 Poly-Resistor
+2.3.2 Long Strip length (Serpentine 90 Poly-Resistor with 2 strips)

   Parameters | Without Bends(u) | With Bends(u) | Error(%) |
 |------------|------------------|---------------|----------|